Unity-Technologies/ml-agents/docs/Learning-Environment-Executable.md

 Make sure the Brains in the scene have the right type.
-For example, if you want to be able to control your agents from Python, you will need to put the brain controlling the Agents to be an **Internal Brain** and drag it into the Academy's `Training Hub` with the `Train`  checkbox checked.
+For example, if you want to be able to control your agents from Python, you will need to put the brain controlling the Agents to be an **Learning Brain** and drag it into the Academy's `Training Hub` with the `Train`  checkbox checked.

 Next, we want the set up scene to play correctly when the training process